 What cleanup agreements are in place?

 In 2010, the Department of Energy and NASA signed historic agreements called Administrative Orders on Consent (AOCs) with the California Department of Toxic Substances Control that committed them to clean up their operational areas to background levels of contamination – meaning return the land to the way it was before they polluted it.
+The AOC agreements specified that the cleanup was to be completed by 2017.
 The agreement was proposed by the then Dept. of Energy’s Nobel Prize winning Secretary, Dr. Steven Chu, and his Assistant Secretary of Environmental Management, Dr. Ines Triay.
 The community was thrilled.
 Finally, after decades of working for full cleanup, we had an agreement that would ensure that all detectible contamination would be cleaned up.
 (See photo, right, of community members raising their glasses in celebration.)

 Boeing refused to sign the AOC cleanup agreements, and filed suit to overturn the state cleanup law for SSFL, SB 990.
 DTSC, however, said that even in the absence of SB990 or an AOC, its normal procedures require it to defer to local governments’ land use plans and zoning decisions which for SSFL allow agricultural and rural residential uses, which DTSC said would require a cleanup to background, equivalent to the AOC requirements.